aphp/edsnlp/docs/user-guide/matcher.md

 The `GenericMatcher` can also perform fuzzy matching !
 It is however extremely computationally intensive, and can easily increase compute times by 60x.

+## Authors and citation

+The `negation` pipeline was developed by the Data Science team at EDS.